-The “Amazon Annual Land Cover and Land Use Mapping” Project is an initiative that involves a collaborative network of, land use, remote sensing, GIS and programming experts.
-It's based on cloud computing and automated classifiers found in Google Earth Engine to generate a time series of annual land use and land cover maps of the Pan-Amazon.
+The “Amazonian Annual Land Cover and Land Use Mapping” Project is an initiative that involves a collaborative network of, land use, remote sensing, GIS, and programming experts.
+It's based on cloud computing and automated classifiers found in Google Earth Engine to generate a time series of annual land use and land cover maps of the Amazon.

-Since 2009, the Amazonian Network of Georeferenced Socio-Environmental Information (RAISG) has produced deforestation maps of the Amazon applying state-of -the-art processing tools.
+Since 2009, the Amazonian Network of Georeferenced Socio-Environmental Information (RAISG) has produced deforestation maps of the Amazon applying state-of-the-art processing tools.
 The RAISG-MapBiomas consortium was created in March 2017 in the search of alternatives to process automation and more detailed information generation.
-Its objective is to generate annual maps of land cover and use for the entire Pan-Amazon, based on the methodology developed by MapBiomas Brazil.
+Its objective is to generate annual maps of land cover and use for the entire Amazon, based on the methodology developed by MapBiomas Brazil.

-To contribute to the understanding of land use dynamics in the Amazonian countries that are part of the Amazon based on:
+To contribute to the understanding of land-use dynamics in the Amazonian countries that are part of the Amazon based on:

-- The development and implementation of a fast, reliable and low-cost methodology to generate annual land cover and land use maps from 1985 to present (with subsequent annual updates).
+- The development and implementation of a fast, reliable, and low-cost methodology to generate annual land cover and land use maps from 1985 to the present (with subsequent annual updates).

 - The creation of a platform to facilitate the dissemination of the methodology and results to other interested countries and regions.

 - The establishment of a collaborative network of specialists in Amazonian biomes to map land cover, land use and land-use change dynamics.

 - Collaborative work with institutions from the different Amazonian countries to optimize solutions.

 - Distributed and automated data processing in partnership with Google Earth Engine.

 - Generation of an open and replicable platform.